-The House Dress Is The Fashion Statement Of 2020
+Don't Sweat(pants) It.
+The House Dress Is Here To Rescue 2020

 For Lynette Gabriel, it started with a dressed-up Zoom brunch with girlfriends.
-She called in from her home in Oakland in a leopard-print long-sleeve gown from the back of her closet.
-Snacking on smoked-salmon potato hash and sipping on a glass of rose, Gabriel found her new house fashion.
+She called in from her home in Oakland, Calif., in a leopard-print long-sleeve gown from the back of her closet.
+Snacking on smoked-salmon potato hash and sipping on a glass of rosé, Gabriel found her new house fashion.

-"We actually now call ourselves 'The Real Housewives of Quarantine,' in our house dresses," Gabriel says and chuckles.
+"We actually now call ourselves 'The Real Housewives of Quarantine' in our house dresses," Gabriel says and chuckles.

 Billowing linen.
 Cozy cotton.
 Floating silk.
 The house dress is having a 2020 renaissance.
 Flowy tunics, chic kimonos and muumuus, and ankle-length T-shirts are floating into more and more shopping carts — a sartorial coping mechanism for the modern pandemic age.

 Clothes and mood are intertwined, argues fashion psychologist Dawnn Karen, author of Dress Your Best Life.
-And so, the house dress is a perfect fit for the quarantine life: a small expression of control during the uncontrollable, a taste of free-flowing freedom in a time rife with restrictions, a sense of structure and style on the days that feel hazy and dull.
+And so, the house dress is a perfect fit for this moment: a small expression of control during the uncontrollable, a taste of free-flowing freedom in a time rife with restrictions, a sense of structure and style on the days that feel hazy and dull.

 "I've actually gotten rid of some fancier dresses to make room for more house dresses because ...
 I would say I'm wearing a house dress at least three times a week," says Preeti Chaulk, a data manager from Cincinnati.
 House dresses followed her around Instagram — worn by influencers, advertised by brands — soon leaving a trail of striking floral designs on her own feed.